 The Treaty on the Non-Proliferation of Nuclear Weapons, commonly known as the Non-Proliferation Treaty or NPT, is an international treaty whose objective is to prevent the spread of nuclear weapons and weapons technology, to promote cooperation in the peaceful uses of nuclear energy, and to further the goal of achieving nuclear disarmament and general and complete disarmament.
-Our South African subsidiary is registered with the South African Council for the Non-Proliferation of Weapons of Mass Destruction Act, 1993.
+Our South African subsidiary is registered with the South African Council for the Non-Proliferation of Weapons of Mass Destruction in terms of the Non-Proliferation of Weapons of Mass Destruction Act, 1993.
 Our registration certificate is valid until September 3, 2023.
-Representatives from the South African Council for the Non-Proliferation of Weapons of Mass Destruction regularly inspect our facility and conduct tests to monitor the activities that are taking place at our facilities.
+Representatives from the South African Council for the Non-Proliferation regularly inspect our facility and conduct tests to monitor the activities that are taking place at our facilities.